chrismlarson/redistricting/README.md

 #### Keep communities together
 By using the [2010 US Census data](https://www2.census.gov/census_2010/04-Summary_File_1/Michigan/), this experiment will break up each state (starting with Michigan) into individual census blocks (the smallest population Census unit).
 With those blocks, form a population density map.
 From that map, attempt to keep population groups together by creating paths through the population map that don't break up population dense areas.

 The first attempts will start using [Dijkstra's_algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
-It's a method similar to those used in finding seams in [Seam Carving](https://en.wikipedia.org/wiki/Seam_carving#Computing_seams) (a image resizing method).
+It's a method similar to those used in finding seams in [Seam Carving](https://en.wikipedia.org/wiki/Seam_carving#Computing_seams) (an image resizing method).

 Hopefully by doing this maps will naturally comply with the Voting Rights Act, but as mentioned before, using demographics other than location can lead to bias.
 So this experiment won't be using any of that information.
 And will leave the evaluation of the maps under the Voting Rights Act to third parties after the fact.